jguzaa/BWell/README.md

 ###########################################################

 The things have to be implemented in the future
-- Firebase database for online data syncing (For now all data only keep in local storage)
 - Full function alarmclock
 - Google maps implementation for jogging habit